lhe17/nebula/README.md

 *nebula* reports convergence information about the estimation algorithm for each gene along with the summary statistics.
 This is useful and important information for quality control to filter out genes of which the estimation procedure potentially does not converge.
-If the convergence code is -30, which indicates a failure of convergence, their summary statistics should not be used.
-If the convergence code is -20, it indicates that the optimization algorithm stops at the maximum step limit before the convergence.
+Generally, a convergence code \<= -20 suggests that the algorithm does not converge well.
+If the convergence code is -30, which indicates a failure of convergence, their summary statistics should NOT be used.
+If the convergence code is -20 or -40, it indicates that the optimization algorithm stops at the maximum step limit before the complete convergence.
 The results should be interpreted with caution in this case.
-The failure of convergence may occur when the sample size is very small, there are too few positive counts, or the gene has huge overdispersions, in which case the likelihood is flat and the optimization is sensitive to the initial values.
+The failure of convergence may occur when the sample size is very small, there are too few positive counts, or the gene has huge overdispersions, in which case the likelihood is flat or the optimization is sensitive to the initial values.
+For those genes that have a bad convergence code, in many cases, trying a different negative binomial mixed model (e.g., NBLMM, see below for more details) may solve the problem.

 Using other mixed models
 ------------------------

-In addition to the NBGMM, the *nebula* package provides efficient estimation implementation for a Poisson gamma mixed model and a negative binomial lognormal mixed model (NGLMM).
+In addition to the NBGMM, the *nebula* package provides efficient estimation implementation for a Poisson gamma mixed model and a negative binomial lognormal mixed model (NBLMM).
 This can be specified through `model="PMM"` and `model="NBLMM"`, respectively.
 The NBLMM is the same model as that adopted in the `glmer.nb` function in the *lme4* R package, but is computationally much more efficient by setting